Disability in South Korea: Rehabilitation and treatment

 To this end, the Korean government has developed and implemented a series of policies and programs aimed at improving the facilities for disabled people and increasing the subsidies for disabled people.

 The first plan was to achieve equal treatment of the people with disabilities from 1998 to 2002; to realize the welfare construction of disabled people from 2003 to 2007, such as targeted education and job opportunities; from 2008 to The third plan implemented in 2012 is to continue to develop social inclusion of persons with disabilities, eliminate discrimination, strengthen hardware facilities, and establish a welfare service system centered on persons with disabilities.

+In September 2011, Na Kyung-won, a politician of the right-wing People Power Party visited a facility related to the severely disabled and was criticized socially for taking off the clothes of a severely disabled teenager and bathing naked in front of reporters.
+Human rights groups for disabled people also criticized Na Kyung-won.

 After more than 10 years of continuous development, the concept and system of disabled people in Korea has been completely different from the original.
 Previously limited to physical barriers, now the obstacles caused by the brain, psychological disorders such as autism, surgery or plastic injury are also added to the damage barrier.

 National health insurance costs about $765 million in physical therapy equipment for disabled people and in the development of occupational therapy.
 The government has provided auxiliary equipment for low-income people with disabilities to improve their self-care ability, such as prosthetics and wheelchairs.
 After 1997, this equipment was also widely added to welfare protection.
 The household items covered are TV subtitles, audio watches and rehabilitation products such as acne prevention pads and orthopedic shoes.
 The most commonly used crutches for disabled people with physical disabilities and brain lesions, the use rate of electric wheelchairs increased by 22.3% and 6.9% respectively, 74.3% of deaf people have hearing aids, and more and more people with voice disabilities use an artificial larynx, the patient who has kidney disease uses a dialyzer.